 Using Mention, you can also plan and schedule your social media posts on Facebook, Twitter, Instagram and, if need be, on LinkedIn.

-Best part is that you can try it all for free right here.
+The best part is that you can try it all for free right here.

 Once you have keyword-based social listening taken care of, you can set up Twitter lists to track what specific accounts are saying.